suryapa1/agents-ai/labs.md

 5. We'll follow a similar approach for the remaining agent types.
 The next one is *model-reflex.py*, for the type of agent that executes an action based on an internal model.
 Open it up and review the code.

 6. The main difference here is there is an extra input for *increasing* or *decreasing*.
 Based off of the combined *model* of the inventory amount and whether demand (sales trend) is increasing or decreasing, it will decide whether to order 50 or 100 units.
+(The combination simulates a "model" for basing action on.)
 Once you've reviewed the code, you can run it in the usual way.
 Again, you'll want to put in a current value < 50 to cause the *ordering* to happen.

 ```
 python model-reflex.py